svin24/svin24.github.io/content/blog/Plaid-is-an-evil-nightmare-product.md

 with a list of third-party service providers.
 To facilitate this, Plaid pops up a widget on their customer's domain which asks the end-user to *type in their username and password* for the third-party service provider.
 If necessary, they will ask for a 2FA code.
-This is done without the third-party's permission, presumably through a browser emulator and a provider-specific munging shim, and collects the user's credentials on a domain which is operated by neither the third-party nor by Plaid.
+This is done without the third party's permission, presumably through a browser emulator and a provider-specific munging shim, and collects the user's credentials on a domain which is operated by neither the third party nor by Plaid.

 [Plaid]: https://plaid.com